PrevUpHomeNext

 • The scheduling model is designed for different intervals: by the second, by the minute, hourly, daily, weekly, monthly, yearly, by the leapyear.

-1. evenly_clocked lets you freely specify the day of year for each time point in an interval, however the time of (i.e. hour, minute, second) of all time points will be equalized to the first time point.
+1. blueprint="evenly_clocked" lets you freely specify the day of year for each time point in an interval, however the time of (i.e. hour, minute, second) of all time points will be equalized to the first time point.
 This rule also applies to the 'duration' blueprint values.

 4. A time point is called onset, in order to express that some action is associated with the time point (which is similar to music theory).